CopernicaMarketingSoftware/Documentation/Yothalot/cpp-output.md

 ## Constructor
 Yothalot::Output has three constructors the first two take as a first argument the file name of type  `std::string` and `const char \*` that is used for output.
-With the second argument you can set the size at which the file can be split into smaller files (see  [Yothalot files](copernica-docs:Yothalot/internalfiles "Internal File Format")) The size at which these splits can happen has the default of 10MB but you can change this.
+With the second argument you can set the size (in bytes) at which the file can be split into smaller files (see  [Yothalot files](copernica-docs:Yothalot/internalfiles "Internal File Format")) The size at which these splits can happen has the default of 10MB but you can change this.
 With the last argument you can change the behavior when an